-Xtend technology and sprayed dicamba during the 2017 growing season
+DT soybean technology and sprayed dicamba during the 2017 growing season

 Nozzle selection – application related

-Regarding dicamba formulation, 55%, 38% and 7% of total hectares represented in the survey (11,664 hectares; 86 responses) were treated with Xtendimax, Engenia, and Fexapan herbicides, respectively.
-On a per farm basis, 58%, 37%, and 5% of respondents used Xtendimax, Engenia, and Fexapan, respectively.
+Regarding dicamba formulation, 55%, 38% and 7% of total hectares represented in the survey (11,664 hectares; 86 responses) were treated with Xtendimax®, Engenia®, and FeXapan® herbicides, respectively.
+On a per farm basis, 58%, 37%, and 5% of respondents used Xtendimax®, Engenia®, and FeXapan®, respectively.
 These three are the only commercial products labeled for application in DT soybeans.
-No farmer indicated the use of a non-labeled dicamba formulation (e.g., Banvel, Clarity, etc.) in Xtend soybeans in Nebraska during the 2017 growing season.
+No farmer indicated the use of a non-labeled dicamba formulation (e.g., Banvel®, Clarity®, etc.) in DT soybeans in Nebraska during the 2017 growing season.